 Diaphragmatic breathing allows you to control the tone, pitch, and volume of your voice.
 To ensure that you don’t feel breathless due to speech anxiety, put your hand on your abdomen and inhale while counting to 10.
 Then, exhale slowly and count to 10.
 Don’t forget to breathe with your belly when you’re on stage—whether in-person or virtually.

 Your body language is comprised of your gestures, facial expressions, and body movement.
 Here are some tips to ensure confident body language while speaking:

-Stand straight: If you’re standing, stand straight with your chest out and shoulders back.
+Stand up straight: If you’re standing, stand straight with your chest out, shoulders back, and head held high.